MLHale/nebraska-gencyber/teachers/github/README.md

 > - What is the default name of the remote repository?
 > - What is the name of the main branch in our local repository?

-To push local commits to the remote repository, use the following command:
+To `push` local commits to the remote repository, use the following command:

 ```bash
  git push origin master
 ```

-Issue this command to check your repository status once again:
+Issue the `status` command to check your repository status once again:
 ```bash
 git status
 ```

-Visit your remote repository on Github.com.
+Visit your remote repository on `Github.com`.
 Your changes should appear there.
 You should also see your commit message there.
 Clicking on the commit message will show the file differences in that commit.

 > ![updateremote](./img/remoteupdate.png)